Get free weekly activities sent to your inbox. Sign up now.

 “If there is magic on this planet, it is contained in water.” —Loren Eisley

-- Make Predictions—Before you do anything, look at your pumpkin.
+Before you do anything, look at your pumpkin.
 Challenge kids to pick it up.
+Wonder together what you might find inside the pumpkin.
 Wonder together how you could turn this pumpkin into a boat.
 Do you think this pumpkin will float in water?

-- Scoop it out—Cut open Just look and marvel at all that is inside!
+Cut open the top of the pumpkin.
+Just look and marvel at all that is inside!
 Invite kids to scoop out all of the insides onto a cutting board or into a bowl.
 If your kiddos enjoy ooey, gooey tactile fun, let them use their hands and lean in.
 If not, offer tools like spoons, tongs or tweezers.
 Save the seeds for roasting or try out this pumpkin seed counting activity.

-- Make a regatta of your own—Make more boats out of pumpkins, squash or try this paper boat activity.
+- Make a regatta of your own—Watch footage of the Great Pumpkin Race in Oregon—it may blow your minds!
+Make more boats out of pumpkins, squash or try this paper boat activity.
 Find out which boat floats the best or race them in your bathtub or bucket to see which one gets to the finish line first.
 Test out other objects (rocks, sticks, seed pods/acorns, flowers, flower petals, leaves) to see what else floats like boats.

 Why is this activity great for kids?